freenas/freenas-docs/userguide/tasks.rst

 enter :literal:`storage/source1/data2` in
 :guilabel:`Exclude Child Datasets`.

-To have this replication run immediately after the chosen periodic snapshot schedule is complete, set :guilabel:`Run Automatically`.
+Choose :guilabel:`Run Automatically` for this replication to run each time the periodic snapshot task completes.

-The :guilabel:`Snapshot Retention Policy` is used to define when snapshots are deleted from the destination system. *Same as Source* duplicates the snapshot lifetime setting from the source system.
-*Custom* allows defining a snapshot lifetime for the destination system.
-*None* never deletes snapshots from the destination system.
+:guilabel:`Snapshot Retention Policy` is used to define when snapshots are deleted from |rpln-sys2|. *Same as Source* duplicates the snapshot lifetime setting from |rpln-sys1|. *Custom* allows defining a snapshot lifetime for |rpln-sys2|. *None* never deletes snapshots from
+|rpln-sys2|.

 Click :guilabel:`NEXT` to see the replication configuration summary.
-Click :guilabel:`SUBMIT` to save and enable the new replication or :guilabel:`BACK` to make further configuration changes.
-Click :guilabel:`CANCEL` to clear all configuration options and return to :menuselection:`System --> Replication Tasks`.
+:guilabel:`SUBMIT` saves and enables the new replication and :guilabel:`BACK` returns to the previous screens to adjust the replication settings.

 .. index:: Advanced Replication Creation